ThomasRen2077/ECE5740Labs/README.md

 >• __dmemresp__ : data memory response

-Verilog *structs* are defined in *vc/mem-msgs.v*
+*Verilog structs are defined in vc/mem-msgs.v*

-Memory requests use fields to encode the type (read or write), the address, the length of data in bytes, and the data.
+Memory requests and memory responses use fields to encode the type (read or write), the address, the length of data in bytes, and the data.

-Memory responses use fields to encode the type (read or write), the length of data in bytes, and the data.
 The data field is fixed at 32-bits or four bytes.
 If the length field is one then only the least significant byte of the data field is valid.
 If the length field is two then only the least significant two bytes of the data field are valid.
 If the length field is zero then all four bytes are valid.

 Both memory requests and responses have an eight-bit opaque field.
 For now you should always set the opaque field to zeros.

-For now you can ignore the test field of memory response messages.
+Memory response messages have a test field, for now you can ignore the test field.

-Between when the request is sent and when the response is received,   you can assume that the memory will always take at least one cycle.
-The response could return in one cycle or 100 cycles.
-You must also correctly deal with situations where the memory is not ready to accept a request (val/rdy signals).
+Between when the request is sent and when the response is received,   you can assume that the memory will always take at least one cycle, which means the response could return in one cycle or 100 cycles.
+You must correctly deal with situations where the memory is not ready to accept a request (val/rdy signals).

 The address for a data request (due to a load/store instruction) is sent into the memory system at the end of the X stage, not the beginning of the M stage.
 This allows the read data to be returned at the end of the M stage.

 Similarly, the instruction address is sent into the memory system before the F stage.
 This allows the instruction to be returned at the end of the F stage.

-Include bypass queues on output val/rdy interfaces.
+Bypass queues are included on output val/rdy interfaces.
 If a bypass queue is empty, then the message “bypasses” the queue and is immediately sent out the corresponding val/rdy interface.
 If the val/rdy interface is not ready, then we can buffer the message in the bypass queue.
 Note that the queue on the imemreq interface actually requires two elements of buffering.

-For control hazard, insert a special __drop unit__ where the instruction memory response comes back into the processor.
+For control hazard,  a __drop unit__ is inserted where the instruction memory response comes back into the processor.
 When we squash an instruction, we also tell the __drop unit__ to remember to drop the next instruction that is returned from the memory system.

 The provided baseline processor already correctly interacts with the memory system.